I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_custom_transmit_config.md

 Set this member to <b>TRUE</b> only if the minimum transfer unit for custom-transmit transactions is one byte, the minimum transaction length is one byte, and the write buffer for the transaction can start on any byte boundary in memory.

 If <b>Exclusive</b> is <b>TRUE</b>, the <b>MinimumTransferUnit</b>, <b>Alignment</b>, and <b>MinimumTransactionLength</b> members must be zero.

-`MaximumTransactionLength`

-The maximum length, in bytes, of a data transfer in a custom-transmit transaction.
-If the size of the buffer in the write request is larger than this maximum length, SerCx2 uses multiple custom-transmit transactions to handle the request, and limits each transaction to the maximum length.

-`MinimumTransactionLength`

-The minimum length, in bytes, of a data transfer in a custom-transmit transaction.
-If the length of the buffer in a write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request is less than this minimum length, SerCx2 uses programmed I/O (PIO) for the transaction.

-`MinimumTransferUnit`

-The minimum transfer unit.
-The number of bytes to transfer in a custom-transmit transaction must be an integer multiple of the minimum transfer unit.
-To indicate that the default minimum transfer unit should be used, set this member to zero.
-For more information about the default minimum transfer unit, see <a href="..\wdm\ns-wdm-_dma_adapter_info_v1.md">DMA_ADAPTER_INFO_V1</a>.

-`Size`

-The size, in bytes, of this structure.
-The <a href="..\sercx\nf-sercx-sercx2customtransmitcreate.md">SerCx2CustomTransmitCreate</a> method uses this member to determine which version of the structure the caller is using.
-The size of this structure might change in future versions of the Sercx.h header file.

 ## Remarks
 The <a href="..\sercx\nf-sercx-sercx2customtransmitcreate.md">SerCx2CustomTransmitCreate</a> method accepts a pointer to a <b>SERCX2_CUSTOM_TRANSMIT_CONFIG</b> structure as an input parameter.
 Before calling <b>SerCx2CustomTransmitCreate</b>, call the <a href="..\sercx\nf-sercx-sercx2_custom_transmit_config_init.md">SERCX2_CUSTOM_TRANSMIT_CONFIG_INIT</a> function to initialize this structure.